Understanding Insulin: What You Need To Know

 Our pancreas continuously releases a low level of insulin to help keep our blood sugar levels controlled overnight, when fasting and between meals.
 As soon as we first smell or chew food, a little insulin is released followed by a big surge during digestion.
 Natural levels of insulin peak within 45 minutes to an hour of eating a meal, before quickly falling back to the baseline level.
 Even though insulin takes only 5 to 6 minutes to break down once in the bloodstream, its effect on cells lasts for one to one and a half hours.
 Our bodies automatically turn on and turn off this insulin supply instantaneously, depending on our needs.

 Trying to mimic this level of control in people with diabetes who require insulin can be difficult.
-For a start, people with diabetes need to know how many carbohydrates they are going to eat, before they eat it, in order to calculate what daily dose of insulin they are going to need.
-And once they have injected a dose of insulin, it will be absorbed into their blood stream whether they need it or not.
-In addition, baseline insulin release also needs to be replicated.
-Generally speaking, the more frequently insulin is administered throughout the day, the better the control, so a continuous subcutaneous insulin infusion (an insulin pump) or frequent injections offer the best control for people with type 1 diabetes or those with type 2 diabetes fully dependent on insulin.
+For a start, people with diabetes need to know how many carbohydrates they are going to eat, before they eat them, in order to calculate what daily dose of insulin they are going to need.
+Once somebody has injected a dose of insulin, it will be absorbed into their blood stream whether they need it or not.

 What Are The Different Types Of Insulin?